 Have you ever wondered what happens to water after it’s flushed down the drain?

-The sewage infrastructure is very complex and delicate and that such infrastructure is damaged through the improper use of the urban sewer system.
+The sewage infrastructure is very complex and delicate and that such infrastructure is damaged through the improper use of the urban sewer and wastewater system.
 It is therefore very important that only human toilet waste and degradable toilet paper are discharged in the system.

 Any suspected foul play or problems with the sewer can be reported to the Corporation on Freephone: 8007 6400; Email: firstname.lastname@example.org; Website live chat: www.wsc.com.mt; or through our social media.